writethedocs/www/docs/conf/atlantic/2023/news/announcing-speakers.rst

 Announcing speakers and talks
 =============================

 Greetings, documentarians!
-Today we're excited to announce that we've finalized our speakers for the our first virtual {{City}} conference!
+Today we're excited to announce that we've finalized our speakers for the our first virtual {{city}} conference!

 Thank you so much to everyone who took the time to send us a proposal – we literally wouldn't have an event without you!